svilupp/layercode-gym/README.md

 - uses: ./.github/actions/layercode-gym-test
   with:
     personas: |
-      [
-        {
-          "background": "You are a potential customer",
+      - background: You are a potential customer
-          "intent": "Learn about pricing and features"
+        intent: Learn about pricing and features

-        },
-        {
-          "background": "You are a frustrated user",
+      - background: You are a frustrated user
-          "intent": "Get help with a problem"
+        intent: Get help with a problem
-        }
-      ]
     judge-enabled: true
     judge-criteria: |
       - Did the agent provide clear and helpful responses?